'Angry, apathetic and depressed': Burnout among physicians a pervasive problem

 "Doctors feel that there's a very strong relationship between burnout and the quality of the care they provide patients," said Shanafelt.

-In a 2018 Mayo Clinic survey, more than 10 percent of the doctors admitting they had committed what they considered to be a "major medical error" in the three months before taking the survey.
+According to an analysis of a national study of physicians led by Stanford, more than 10 percent of the doctors admitting they had committed what they considered to be a "major medical error" in the three months before taking the survey.

 Hospitals around the country are making changes.
 At Stanford, Dr. Megan Mahoney oversaw a revamp of family medicine clinics.
 Now, a so-called scribe deals with records and takes notes during patient visits.